 If part (or all) of your savings are tied up in investments, it’s a good idea to regularly review them to make sure they’re still right for you, particularly if you’re managing them yourself.

 You want to be comfortable that what you’re invested in is in line with your goals and your attitude to risk – which are likely to change at different points throughout your life.

 If you’re not comfortable managing your own investments, there are options available, like lifestyle profiles or our MyFolio options, if you want to take a step back and let the experts do the work for you.

 Remember that the value of investments can go down as well as up and you could get back less than was paid in

 Apart from setting up a ‘rainy day’ fund and putting money into your pension plan, think about ways to manage things if you have debts, loans or credit cards running at double-digit interest rates.

 There’s sensible advice about clearing debt available from Citizens Advice.

 By failing to prepare you are preparing to fail as the saying goes.
 Milestones like weddings, honeymoons, babies, new homes, new kitchens, family holidays, career breaks, university degrees, start-up businesses and retirement all need to be planned for.

 It’s better for you and your finances if you can achieve your milestones on your terms and to your budget.

 Spend time researching the costs and look before you leap.
 Don’t be afraid to scale back to keep costs realistic for you.
 An off-the-peg wedding dress can look as amazing as one that’s bespoke.
 Will baby notice your brand of pram?
 Could the bathroom be fixed instead of replaced?
-There are so many amazing ideas online to help you trim all kinds of costs.
-(Thank you Pinterest!)

 Standard Life accepts no responsibility for the information contained in the websites referred to in this article.
 These are provided for general information only.